The Most Minimally Invasive Achilles Tendon

 This is called Ultrasound Guided Tendon Debridement.

 - Walking is permitted

 If you have had tendon pain in your foot or ankle for more than 4 months, you may be a candidate for this revolutionary treatment.

-For a brief educational video, please click the image of the leg and foot.
+For a brief educational video, please see the video below.
 Call us to see if this treatment would be beneficial for you.